IhorAleshchenko/cinema-city-playwright/README.md

 | Terms checkbox | Checkbox can be checked and unchecked, state is verified via DOM property |
 | Marketing consent checkbox | Same pattern as terms checkbox |

-### Authentication Note

-The real login flow is protected by Cloudflare Turnstile (anti-bot).
-Automated end-to-end login via the UI was intentionally excluded to keep the suite stable.

-In a real project, authentication would be handled via an API login request in `global-setup.ts`, saving a `storageState` that all tests consume — bypassing the UI and CAPTCHA entirely.
-The `logIn()` method in `LoginPage` demonstrates this pattern.

-For local development, a manually generated `storageState.json` can be placed in the project root (it is excluded from version control).

 ---

 ## Header Module

 ### Page Object

-The header is encapsulated in a single component page object:

 | File | Responsibility |
 |---|---|